 One of the genes he is working on is called the 12-Lipoxygenase gene.
 This gene has been associated with the heart, kidney and nerve damage complications of diabetes.
 Dr. Nadler is now helping to develop new medications that can halt the damaging effects of this pathway.
 He also is studying new medications that can halt the inflammatory damage to pancreatic islets and reduce atherosclerosis.

 Prior to joining EVMS in 2008, Dr. Nadler was Chief of Endocrinology and Metabolism at the University of Virginia, Co-Director of the Diabetes and Hormone Center of Excellence and Associate Director of the school’s NIH-funded Diabetes Endocrinology Research Center.

 Dr. Nadler received his medical degree from the University of Miami, followed by specialized training at the University of Southern California.
-In 2011, he won the Dean’s Outstanding Faculty Award and was appointed in 2013 by the Governor’s office to sit on the Planning and Oversight Committee of the new Virginia Biosciences Health Research Corporation.
+In 2016, he was named Outstanding Scientist in Virginia.
+He is a member of the Planning and Oversight Committee of the Virginia Biosciences Health Research Corporation.